arefrazavi/text_relevancy_api/README.md

 sudo apt-get install docker-compose
 ```

 3. Initialize .env file.
-You can change the variables and leave it as it is.
+You can change the variables or leave it as it is.
 ```shell
 cp .env.template .env
 ```